 Sweet potatoes are the root of a vine in the morning glory family and native to Central America or South America.
 Sweet potatoes are now grown in warm, moderate climates across the globe, including in Asia, North America, South America, and Africa.
-The root is cooked before eaten and can be baked, fried, steamed, boiled, grilled, and more.
+The root is cooked before eaten and can be baked, fried, toasted, steamed, boiled, grilled, and more.

 What Are Sweet Potatoes?

 Often mistakenly called yams, sweet potatoes are root vegetables that can range in color from orange to purple to white.
 The root and leaves are both edible, but the root is most commonly sold and eaten.
 They require a quick clean as prep and can be cooked whole or peeled and chopped.
 Much like their distant cousin potatoes, sweet potatoes are affordable (albeit slightly more expensive than regular potatoes) and are often cooked before they are consumed.
 They are well-stocked and sometimes specially priced around the Thanksgiving holiday.

 Watch Now: What are the Differences Between Yams and Sweet Potatoes?